medic/medic-docs/configuration/best-practices.md

 - Has to have a numerator and a denominator -- comparing two things, and not more than two at this time (can’t do: % of deliveries at (1) home unskilled vs. (2) home skilled vs. (3) facility.
 Any two of these would work though, including (1) all home deliveries vs. (2) facility deliveries).
 - It is possible to account for things that haven’t happened.
 For example, if you are measuring PNC visits that happened within 1 week of delivery, you can determine whether a particular woman should have had a PNC visit based on her EDD.
 - There are several ways to account for things that have and haven’t happened, and happened late, depending on what you are trying to show.
-    - Example configurations for visit attendance:
+> Ex.
+Configurations for visit attendance:
-      - Of all the visits that happened, how many were on-time? (doesn’t look for visits that didn’t happen)
+      - Of all the visits that happened, how many were on-time? (doesn’t look for visits that didn’t happen)<br>
-        - On-time = true, Late = false
+        - On-time = true, Late = false <br>
-      - Of all the visits that were supposed to happen, how many were on-time?
+      - Of all the visits that were supposed to happen, how many were on-time? <br>
-        - On-time = true, Late + didn’t happen = false
+        - On-time = true, Late + didn’t happen = false <br>
-      - Of all the visits that were supposed to happen, how many actually occurred? (includes on-time and late as having happened)
+      - Of all the visits that were supposed to happen, how many actually occurred? (includes on-time and late as having happened)<br>
         - On-time + Late = true, Didn’t happen = false
 - It’s not possible to total up forms from all household members or check to see if any family member had a form submitted this week and count that as the household being visited.
 If you want to count the households visited this month, you need a form submitted at the household level like a household visit form or a household survey form.
 - Denominator must be the same for both sides (e.g. kids in our immunization program).
 Can’t split it into kids <2 yrs on one side and kids <5 years on the other side.